For how many times a day you depend on your remembrance? Human memory psychology is complex.

 Why we forget things?
 Or why it is difficult to remember things?

 Sometimes our brain just loses the information.
-Most of the time the information never gets stored correctly in its place.
+Most of the time the information is not stored correctly in its place.
 Additionally, people can also actively try to forget information.
 In a few cases, the information available in mind competes with another incident or existing information.

 Do you find it difficult to remember things?